ClickCease

 The board investigates such crashes and makes safety recommendations.
 But this time, it also took the unusual step of accusing the National Highway Traffic Safety Administration (NHTSA) of contributing to the crash by failing to ensure that automakers put safeguards in place to limit the use of electronic driving systems to areas where they were not designed to work.

 NTSB chairman Robert Sumwalt said this is the third fatal crash the board has investigated “where a driver’s overreliance on Tesla’s Autopilot and the operational design of Tesla’s Autopilot had led to tragic consequences.”
 Board members have expressed frustration that Tesla has ignored its previous safety recommendations from other fatal crash investigations.
-NTSB’s report states that Autopilot was not designed to work in areas with cross-traffic and yet Tesla allows drivers to use it under those circumstances.
+NTSB’s report states that Autopilot was not designed to work in cross-traffic areas, yet Tesla allows drivers to use it under those circumstances.

 Not Ready for Primetime

 Our auto defect attorneys have continually maintained that Tesla equipped its vehicles with Autopilot before this feature was ready for primetime.
 It’s still not ready for our roadways.
-Sadly, these accidents and fatalities will continue until the federal government forces Tesla and other automakers through proper regulation to test their semi-automated and automated systems properly before putting them in consumers’ hands.
+Sadly, these accidents and fatalities will continue until the federal government forces Tesla and other automakers to test their semi-automated and automated systems properly before putting them in consumers’ hands.

 Source: https://www.foxnews.com/auto/ntsb-drivers-tesla-autopilot-crash